Ligament Laxity and Spinal Stability

 The ligaments have already been damaged.
 There's already excessive motion.
 So, are you going to treat the excessive motion and make that go away?
 No, that's generally permanent.
 But the motor, sensory, or pain problems are not permanent.
 They can be transient based on the care.
 So, the care is gauged at rehabilitating the function of the nerve to not cause pain, not lose power or force as in a motor deficit, or to regain its ability to sense.
 A spinal instability is no longer a spinal instability when the patient becomes asymptomatic.

 At DuPage Health and Physical Therapy Center ,we know that spinal instability is the number one cause of chronic pain and has often been the thing that is most undiagnosed in chronic pain patients.
-Every patient knows and everyone in the market knows the importance of proper diagnosis for the condition ,no matter what the condition is, if it is not diagnosed correctly the chances of getting help are very slim.
+The proper diagnosis is extremely important.
+If the condition is not diagnosed correctly the chances of getting help are very slim.

 Here at DuPage Health and Physical Therapy Center, we will provide conservative care to reduce symptoms, maintain joint mobility and improve quality of life.